Meet our leaders

 Pierre Ferrari, President and CEO, Heifer International

 Pierre Ferrari joined Heifer International in 2010 with more than 40 years of business experience.
-He worked for many years at Coca-Cola USA, before deciding in 1995 to focus his energies and business acumen on social issues.
+He worked for many years at Coca-Cola USA, before deciding in 1995 to focus his energy and business acumen on social issues.
 Ferrari is a former chair and current board member of Ben and Jerry’s Homemade Ice Cream and a former board member of the Small Enterprise Assistance Fund.
-He received a master’s degree in economics from The University of Cambridge and a Master's of Business Administration from Harvard Business School.
+He received a Master’s degree in economics from the University of Cambridge and a Master's of Business Administration from Harvard Business School.

 Hilary Haddigan, Chief of Mission Effectiveness

 Robert “Bob” Bloom, Chief Financial Officer

 Robert “Bob” Bloom has an accounting degree from the University of Illinois.
 Bloom brings a wealth of financial experience to Heifer.
 He has previously worked at Vestcom, a communications provider; Acxiom Corp., a data processing and content provider; a sporting goods company and an accounting firm.